Mjavala/muri-frontend/readme.md

 ssh -i ~/.ssh/{YOUR_KEY} {YOUR_USER}@{TARGET_SERVER}
 ```

-Now that both VPS's can communicate, you can send data.
-Start by dumping the data with the following command:
+If succesful, it is now possible to send payloads from the main server to the target server.
+Assuming that the data on the main server is in a containerized postgres instance, a dump file can be generated with the following command:
 ```
 docker exec -t {YOUR_IMAGE_ID} pg_dumpall -c -U postgres | gzip > {YOUR_DIR}/dump_$(date +"%Y-%m-%d_%H_%M_%S").gz
 ```
 Note that this also zips the dump file and outputs it to ``YOUR_DIR``.
-After verifying that the dump was succesful, run the following command.
+After verifying that the dump was succesful, run the following command:
 ```
 scp -i ~/.ssh/{PRIV_KEY} {DUMP_PATH}/dump_{DATE}.gz {USER}@{TARGET_SERVER_IP}:~
 ```
-The zipped dump file should now be at ``TARGET_SERVER_IP`` at whatever ``DESTINATION`` was selected (default root).
+The zipped dump file should now be at ``TARGET_SERVER_IP`` at whichever ``DESTINATION`` was selected (default is root).

 Now the file should be unzipped:
 ```